johnbumgarner/wordhoard/README.md

 from wordhoard import Synonyms

 synonym = Synonyms('banana')
-results = synonym.find_synonyms()
+results = synonym.query_wordhippo() # debugging source
 print(results)
-['abaca', 'actor', 'banana tree', 'buffoon', 'card', 'clown', 'comedian', 'comic', 'cutup', 'droll', 'dwarf banana', 'edible banana', 'farceur', 'fool', 'funster', 'gagster', 'genus musa', 'herb', 'herbaceous plant', 'humorist', 'japanese banana', 'jester', 'jokesmith', 'jokester', 'jook-sing', 'josher', 'kidder', 'life of the party', 'manila hemp', 'musa', 'musa acuminata', 'musa basjoo', 'musa paradisiaca', 'musa paradisiaca sapientum', 'musa textilis', 'plantain', 'prankster', 'punster', 'quipster', 'second banana', 'stand-up comic', 'stooge', 'straight person', 'top banana', 'trickster', 'twinkie', 'wag', 'wisecracker', 'wit']
+['actor', 'buffoon', 'card', 'clown', 'comedian', 'comic', 'cutup', 'droll', 'farceur', 'fool', 'funster', 'gagster', 'humorist', 'jester', 'jokesmith', 'jokester', 'jook-sing', 'josher', 'kidder', 'life of the party', 'prankster', 'punster', 'quipster', 'second banana', 'stand-up comic', 'stooge', 'straight person', 'top banana', 'trickster', 'twinkie', 'wag', 'wisecracker', 'wit']

 ```

 <p align="justify">

-It is hard for an application like `Wordhoard` to intuitively extract the words, which are actually synonyms for the `WordHippo` results.
+It is hard for an application like `Wordhoard` to intuitively extract the words, which are actually synonyms from the `WordHippo` results.
+To counter this `WordHippo` was removed for the `Synonyms` module.

 Additionally, some sources provide _near antonyms_ or _near synonyms_ for a specific word.
 The maintainers of `Wordhoard` have made a best effort to remove these types of erroneous responses from the output of any given query.

 Some sources have ratelimits, which can impact querying and extraction for that source.
 In some cases exceeding these ratelimits will trigger a `Cloudflare` challenge session.
 Errors related to these blocked sessions are written the `wordhoard_error.yaml` file.
-Such entries will have a `status code` of 521, which is a Cloudflare-specific error message.
+Such entries can have a `status code` of 521, which is a Cloudflare-specific error message.
 The maintainers of `Wordhoard` are exploring adding ratelimits to those sources that impose querying limits for a specific period.
 </p>

 # Sponsorship